17 Worst 'Fiber-Rich' Foods

 Put down that can opener; a dieting landmine lingers within these canned soups.
 "Whether it be tomato, broccoli, or mushroom, these foods are more than what meets the eye," says Hayim.
 "While you may still get the fiber from the vegetables—assuming they haven't been cooked out—the addition of cream can add upward of 300 calories to what was meant to be an appetizer.
 Instead, opt for vegetable broth, a low-fat milk, or puree your vegetables without the cream."
 And always avoid these 20 Worst Ingredients to Put Into Your Soup.

-"This brand may not add sugar, but they do add cellulose and sugar alcohols," offers Hayim.
+Some brands do not add sugar, but they do add cellulose and sugar alcohols, says Hayim.
 "Too much sugar alcohols can lead to GI distress.
 Meanwhile, cellulose is the type of fiber that isn't digestible and serves no other purpose than to aid in waste removal from your body.
 Instead, opt for a fresh, sliced fruit, made at home, with no additives."

-Talk about muffins for a muffin top: "The first ingredient in this is sugar, which means it is the most prominent ingredient in the muffin.
-Don't be fooled by products labeled with 'fiber' in the brand," cautions Hayim.
+Talk about muffins for a muffin top: Don't be fooled by products labeled with 'fiber' in the brand," cautions Hayim, the first ingredient is often sugar.
 "Although they pack all this 'junk' into just 190 calories, remember that fiber from real food sources, like fruits, vegetables, and grains, will provide the fiber your body needs—as well as nutrients and vitamins, but without the extra calories."

 We know, we know; they can be darn tasty.
 But the chances are pretty good that you'll want to avoid these treats.
 "The other day at the grocery store, I saw some fruit snacks touting their fiber content," Bedwell tells us.
 "They did contain some real fruit juice and three grams of fiber per serving from added corn fiber, but they also contained sugar and corn syrup for a total of 10 grams of sugar per serving.
 That is not exactly a great fiber-sugar ratio for weight loss!"